 - Pressure cooker meatloaf and potatoes are cooked at the same time here!

-- Instant Pot chili is probably the most popular since you just need 5 main ingredients
+- Our Instant Pot chili is probably the most popular since you just need 5 main ingredients

-- Instant Pot taco casserole is amazing and a kid fave
+- This flavorful Instant Pot taco casserole is amazing and a kid fave

 Now you don’t only have to make a pressure cooker recipe once you’ve thawed your meat, you can make things like this smoked burgers recipe or crockpot lasagna casserole too, the possibilities are endless!